loic230900/MusicalQuiz/ReadMe.md

 network request.
 The repository returns results (or cached data) to the ViewModel, which updates its LiveData fields.
 The Fragment observes these LiveData fields and updates the UI automatically.

-**Diagram:**

-**Implementation choices:**
+### Implementation Choices

 ```
-- MutableLiveData / LiveData: Each ViewModel uses MutableLiveData to post updates; the UI
+MutableLiveData / LiveData:
-observes the LiveData to reactively update views.
-LiveData ensures no updates occur if the UI is
-not active, avoiding crashes and leaks.
-It also ensures the UI always gets the latest data after
-configuration changes.

-- RecyclerView: We use RecyclerViews for all scrollable lists (search results, playlist tracks, quiz
-question lists).
-RecyclerView efficiently recycles item views for smooth scrolling and better
+- Chosen for its lifecycle-aware nature, ensuring UI updates only occur when the fragment is active
+- Prevents memory leaks by automatically handling lifecycle events
+- Perfect for our music app where we need to handle configuration changes (like screen rotation) while playing music
+- Enables automatic UI updates when data changes (e.g., when a track is added to a playlist)
+- Provides consistent state management across the app

+RecyclerView:
+- Selected for efficient handling of large music collections
+- Memory-efficient for displaying long lists of tracks and albums
+- Smooth scrolling performance even with album artwork loading
-performance.
-For example, search results and playlist contents are shown in RecyclerViews
+- View recycling is crucial for our app's performance when displaying search results and playlist contents
-with custom Adapters to bind data.

-- BottomNavigationView: A BottomNavigationView provides easy navigation between the main
+- Supports different layout managers for flexible UI arrangements

+BottomNavigationView:
+- Implemented for intuitive navigation between core features (Home, Search, Quiz, Playlists)
-sections (Home, Search, Quiz, Playlists).
-This follows Material Design guidelines for primary app
+- Follows Material Design guidelines for primary navigation
-navigation.
-It keeps the UI consistent and accessible.

-- Room database: Room stores user-created data like playlists and quizzes.
-It provides an
-abstraction over SQLite and allows us to observe data as LiveData.
-This choice enables efficient
-local data access and future offline support.
-Entities are defined for tracks, albums, playlists, and
-quizzes, with relations for quiz questions.

-- Repository Pattern: Using repositories isolates data handling logic from ViewModels and UI.
-It
-provides a clean API for data operations (fetch, cache, update) and makes it easier to swap or mock data sources in tests.
+- Provides clear visual feedback for current section
+- Essential for our app's structure where users frequently switch between different music-related features
+- Maintains consistent navigation state across app restarts

+Room database:
+- Chosen for robust local storage of user-created content
+- Provides type-safe SQL queries, reducing runtime errors
+- Enables offline access to playlists and quiz data
+- Perfect for our app's need to persist user playlists and quiz progress
+- LiveData integration allows real-time UI updates when data changes
+- Transaction support for atomic operations (e.g., quiz creation)

+Repository Pattern:
+- Implemented to centralize data operations
+- Simplifies switching between local and remote data sources
+- Essential for our app's architecture where we need to handle both local (Room) and remote (Deezer API) data
+- Provides consistent error handling and loading states
+- Enables efficient data synchronization

-- Other Libraries: We use Retrofit/OkHttp for API calls, Coroutines for
+Other Libraries:
-asynchronous tasks, and View Binding for type-safe UI code.
-These choices .
-We used Glide for image loading.
+- Retrofit/OkHttp: Selected for efficient API calls to Deezer, with built-in caching and error handling
+- Coroutines: Used for asynchronous operations, particularly important for our music playback and quiz features
+- View Binding: Implemented for type-safe view access, reducing boilerplate code
+- Glide: Chosen for efficient image loading and caching of album artwork
 ```

-**Design and UI choices:**
+### Design and UI choices:
 ```
-- We used a Material Design theme with a dark theme.
+- Material Design theme with dark mode support
+  - Consistent visual language across the app
+  - Better readability and reduced eye strain
+  - Modern and professional appearance

-- We used a custom font for the app.
+- Custom font implementation
+  - Enhanced readability and brand identity
+  - Consistent typography across the app
+  - Better visual hierarchy

-- We used a custom color scheme for the app.
+- Custom color scheme
+  - Brand-specific colors for recognition
+  - Accessible color combinations
+  - Consistent visual feedback

-- We used a background image for the app.
+- Background image integration
+  - Enhanced visual appeal
+  - Better user engagement
+  - Maintains readability with proper contrast
 ```

 ## Unresolved Issues and Future Improvements